 Lecture: Neuroscience Methods

-As an undergraduate and graduate student, I served as a teaching assistant for a variety of courses, including: Introduction to Biology; Organismal Biology; and Ecology, Evolution and Behavior.
+As an undergraduate at Gustavus Adolphus College and a graduate student at Washington University in St. Louis, I served as a teaching assistant for a variety of courses, including: Introduction to Biology; Organismal Biology; Ecology, Evolution and Behavior; and Systems Neuroscience.
 I have also served as an undergraduate writing tutor.